LaurenceLungo/Light-Rail-Radar/README.md

 # [Light-Rail-Radar](https://lightrailradar.netlify.app)
-Progressive web app (PWA) to quickly look up the next train of Hong Kong Light Rail.
+A progressive web app (PWA) to quickly look up the estimated time of arrival (ETA) of Hong Kong Light Rail on your phone.

+> This project is started due to the lack of convenient ways to look up the next train of Hong Kong Light Rail.
+Many physical overhead displays in Light Rail platforms were taken down when MTR tried to streamline the look-up feature into its MTR Mobile app, but it failed miserably since the app is extremely inconvenient to use with a complicated UX and slow response time.

+This progressive web app aims at providing the **quickest and easiest way possible** to look up the next light rail from your mobile.

 <p align="center">
   <img src="https://github.com/LaurenceLungo/Light-Rail-Radar/blob/main/images/iPhone_UI.png" width="400" />